Carson Liu, MD, FACS

 When you suffer from chronic heartburn, the problem isn’t with your stomach acid, it’s with your stomach keeping it where it belongs.
 Gastroesophageal reflux disease, also known as GERD, stems from weakness or failure of a band of muscle at the bottom of your esophagus.
-Dr. Carson Liu, of SkyLex Health in Santa Monica and Tustin, California chooses LINX® for his patients with GERD.
+Dr. Carson Liu, of SkyLex Health in Santa Monica, Los Angeles and Tustin, California chooses LINX® for his patients with GERD.
 Call or click online to learn more about how LINX may help you.

 Occasional heartburn isn’t uncommon, and it rarely causes for concern.
 However, if food has you reaching for antacids twice a week or more, you may have a condition called gastroesophageal reflux disease (GERD).